August 26, 2014

 IDE Approval

-An IDE application is approved if FDA has determined that: the sponsor has provided sufficient data to support initiation of a human clinical study; no subject protection concerns preclude initiation of the investigation, and no additional conditions must be met.
+An IDE application is approved if the FDA has determined that: the sponsor has provided sufficient data to support initiation of a human clinical study; no subject protection concerns preclude initiation of the investigation, and no additional conditions must be met.

 IDE Approval with Conditions